 Skip to contents

-This function adds motif annotations to the variable information of a glyexp::experiment(). add_motifs_int() adds integer annotations (how many motifs are present). add_motifs_lgl() adds boolean annotations (whether the motif is present).
+This function adds motif annotations to the variable information of a glyexp::experiment() or a tibble with a structure column. add_motifs_int() adds integer annotations (how many motifs are present). add_motifs_lgl() adds boolean annotations (whether the motif is present).

 Usage